 How the Agency can help passengers

 The majority of complaints can be resolved directly between airlines and passengers.
 However, when this is not possible, the Agency can help passengers in two primary ways:

 - When passengers feel their airline has not provided them the remedy outlined in its tariff in cases such as lost baggage or a cancelled flight.
-If they have given the airline 30 days to respond and cannot come to an agreement with the airline, passengers can file a complaint with the Agency through its Complaint Wizard.
+If they have given the airline 30 days to respond and cannot come to an agreement with the airline, passengers can file a complaint with the Agency.
 It will try to resolve the dispute through informal means such as facilitation or mediation.
 Passengers may also submit a complaint to the Agency which will be heard and ruled on through a court-like process known as formal adjudication.